When Is the Best Time

-- Etosha is home to 340 bird species, according to the National Park administration.
+- According to the National Park administration, Etosha is home to 340 bird species.

 Etosha vs Kruger

-I can't say Etosha or Kruger are the better park to visit.
+I can't say Etosha or Kruger are the better parks to visit.
 The vegetation is different, the carnivore density, and also the number of visitors each year.
 In the end, it depends on what else you would like to experience in Africa.
-I want to give you an idea of both parks with the followed facts:
+I want to give you an idea of both parks with the following facts:

-- Etosha is less busy with a quarter of annual visitors just 250.000 instead of one million.
-I Etosha, you don't end up in a line of 10 or 20 cars.
+- Etosha is less busy, with a quarter of annual visitors just 250.000 instead of one million.
+In Etosha, you don't end up in a line of 10 or 20 cars.

 - Etosha has 340 bird species and Kruger 500.

 - There are more guided walking tours in Kruger offered - also multi-day wilderness trails.
 You can stay in a basic and remote bush camp.
 We did this, and it was thrilling!

 - Etosha depends on the by-car-accessible waterholes.
 Usually, you spot more game; antelopes, zebras, and giraffes together at one water source in Etosha.